Collaborative Learning via Prediction Consensus: Experiments

-\paragraph{Adaptability to varying model architectures.} As previously stated, our algorithm has been designed to be compatible with diverse model architectures.
-In this section, we allocate a more expressive model architecture to the first half of the nodes and a less expressive one to the other half.
-The former comprises ResNet20 and EfficientNet, which were the models of choice in the last section.
+\paragraph{Heterogeneity in model architecture.} We allocate a more expressive model architecture to the first half of the nodes and a less expressive one to the other half.
+The former comprises ResNet20 and EfficientNet, which were the models of choice in the previous experiments.
 For the latter, we employ a linear model (i.e., one-layer fully connected neural network) with a flattened image tensor as input and the output is of size equivalent to the number of classes.
-Our findings indicate that consensus methods outperform local training and that our trust-based consensus approach achieves superior results compared to naive averaging, as illustrated in Figure~\ref{fig: barplot-strong-and-weak-models}.
-The trust weight matrix learned during Cifar100 training is depicted in Fig.~\ref{trust-mat}\subref{trust-weak-nodes}, revealing the presence of non-symmetric trust.
+It is worth noting that if agents with strong and weak model architectures (as in cases of under-parameterization) co-exist, consensus might not occur, as suggested by our empirical findings illustrated in Fig.~\ref{fig: barplot-strong-and-weak-models}.
+Nevertheless, our trust-based collaborator selection mechanism consistently outperforms local training and simple averaging.
+The trust weight matrix learned during Cifar100 training is depicted in the right plot of Fig.~\ref{trust-mat}\subref{trust-weak-nodes}, revealing the presence of asymmetric trust.
 Specifically, the last 5 nodes exhibit a higher level of trust towards the first 5 nodes, while the opposite is not true.
+The trust allocation is desired in identifying the helpers.
+We further refer to Appendix~\ref{polynomial-example-two-model-architectures} for more empirical evidence from a toy polynomial regression example on the presence of strong and weak architectures.

 \paragraph{Reduced communication costs.}